ramp-kits/oan_failure/README.md

 ```
 ~/hackathon/data $ python prepare_data.py
 ```
-This program will consider the original data and will output a `pickle` file that will generate sub time-series of a 1 week length.
+This program will take the original data and will output a `pickle` file that will generate one-week-long sub time-series.
-The output will be located as follow
+The output will be as follows:
 ```data/
     city_A/
         ramp_train.pickle